Shadow-Government/MinestomLauncher/README.md

 ![alt text](.github/showcase.png)

 # Download & Installation
-It's simple as installing a Bukkit server: you must download the jar from the tags section on this GitHub page and then run the jar like you would do with the bukkit one.
+It's simple as installing a Bukkit server: you have to download the jar from the tags page and then run the jar like you would do with the bukkit one.
 Remember you can always clone the project and build it yourself.

 # Minestom Configuration
-After the first start you will notice that a file named `server.json` will be created, this file is the equivalent of the `server.properties` for the Bukkit servers.
-You can change anything you need for your server, even the `tps` (`ticks per second`), but the value must be between 20 and 120.
+After the first start you will notice that a file named `server.json` will be created, this file is the equivalent of the `server.properties` of the Bukkit servers.
+You can change anything you want for your server, even the `tps` (`ticks per second`), but the value must be between 20 and 120.

 ```json